ERNI-Academy/starterkit-mobile-application-flutter/docs/business/data_objects.md

 # Data Objects

-Data Objects are classes that represents a table in your database.
+Data Objects classes are models that represents a table in your database.

 Here is a definition of the table named `Posts`, which will generate a companion data class name called `PostObject`: